New Modality Catalyst:

 Anna Lewis is a joint fellow-in-residence at Harvard's Edmond J. Safra Center for Ethics and the Center for Bioethics.
-She's also a NewMo Catalyst, and she wrote one of our first articles, "The Ideology of Transhumanism: The Ethics of Transcending Our Physical Bodies."
+She wrote one of our first articles, "The Ideology of Transhumanism: The Ethics of Transcending Our Physical Bodies."

 Tell us about yourself and your work.